ShehaniWageesha/Sample-CRUD-Python-Flask-SQLite/README.md

-# API REST - Flask, Python, SQLite3, JSON
+# API REST - Flask, Python, SQLite, JSON
 Here is a simple example for a Python Flask CRUD App for SQLite.
 <br/><br/>